aws-samples/startup-kit-templates/README.md

-- Application instances, such as RESTful API servers or web servers, should be assigned to the "AppSecurityGroup" so they can talk to the database as well as the load balancer.
+- Application instances, such as RESTful API servers or web servers, should be assigned to the "AppSecurityGroup" so they can talk to the database as well as the load balancer, and receive SSH traffic from the bastion host.